act-now-coalition/can-scrapers/README.md

   and return a DataFrame with columns `(vintage, dt, location, category, measurement, unit, age, race, ethnicity, sex, value)`.
 See existing methods for examples
-* The `validate` method should verify the data to ensure that it passes any necessary sanity checks.
 * The `put` method takes a SQL connection and a DataFrame and then puts the DataFrame into the SQL database.
 This is taken care of by parent classes and does not need to be updated manuallly

-Most scrapers will not require one to write the `validate` or put methods because the generic methods should be able to validate the data and dump it into the database
+Most scrapers will not require one to write the put methods because the generic methods should be able to dump the data into the database

 All scrapers must inherit from `DatasetBase`, but this typically happens by subclassing a resource specific parent class like `TableauDashboard` or `ArcGIS`.